Red X iconGreen tick iconYellow tick icon

 Background

 Rosemary Overell's most recent work considers how gendered subjectivities are co-constituted by and through mediation.
-She draws particularly on Lacanian psychoanalysis to explore a variety of mediated sites.
+She draws particularly on Lacanian psychoanalysis to explore a variety of mediated sites, such as #MeToo and trans* bodies.
 In particular, she considers the intersections between affect and signification and how these produce gender.
-Rosemary has looked at media as varied as anime, extreme metal and reality television.
+Rosemary has looked at media as varied as anime, extreme metal, reality television and documentary film.
+A full list of publications is below.

-In addition to her academic scholarship, Rosemary writes regularly for The Conversationand un projectshas contributed to public debates on how gender and the media work in the contemporary moment.
+In addition to her academic scholarship, Rosemary writes regularly for The Conversation and un projects has contributed to public debates on how gender and the media work in the contemporary moment.
+She has also written for ArtNZ and collaborated with the New Models collective in 2021 on NM CODEX Y2K20

-Rosemary is also on the editorial board of Continental Thought & Theory: A Journal of Intellectual Freedom, Metal Music Studies and Puratoke: Journal of Undergraduate Research in the Creative Arts and Industries.
-She is also a Research Associate with the Cultural Research Centre (CRC); affiliated with National University of Singapore - the CRC's aim is to foster cross-disciplinary research informed by cultural studies methodologies for the fostering of diverse publics.
-It is led by Prof. Audrey Yue.
-She has also been a fellow in Nagoya University's Gender Studies programme, under the mentorship of Prof. Chika Tanimoto.
+Rosemary is also on the editorial board of Psycholanalysis, Culture & Society, Continental Thought & Theory: A Journal of Intellectual Freedom, Metal Music Studies and Puratoke: Journal of Undergraduate Research in the Creative Arts and Industries.
+She has also been a fellow in Nagoya University's Gender Studies programme, under the mentorship of Professor Chika Tanimoto.

 Teaching